 Life.
 Death.
-Whatever. will be taking over the beautiful Christ's Chapel to present an evening of inspiring and thought-provoking 20 minute talks from people who are determined to change the dialogue around death and dying.
+Whatever. will be taking over the beautiful Christ's Chapel to present a candlelit installation of inspiring and thought-provoking voices from around the world, sharing their experiences of death and dying.
 Curated by funeral director Louise Winter and end-of-life doula Anna Lyons, expect the unexpected.

 DIY Memento Mori and Vanitas Collages with Art Macabre

 Remember remember that you too will die.
 Create your own contemporary twist on traditional memento mori with Art Macabre.
 Take a moment to reflect on your mortality and what matters in life to you.
 Cut and paste imagery to design your own personalised pictorial reminder of life, death and the passing of time.
 A drop-in workshop led by Art Macabre's director Nikki Shaill and team.

 Death Cafe (8-10pm - join for an hour from 8-9pm or 9-10pm, or for the whole two hours)

 If you would like to take part, please let us know by booking a free ticket so that we can be sure to have enough cake for everyone!

 Join secular minister and opera singer Emma Curtis for a tea party-style discussion of death and dying.
 Drink tea, eat cake and discuss death in a safe space for sharing understandings, ideas and experiences.
 Death Cafe's aim is to increase awareness of death to help people make the most of their (finite) lives.
 Founded by Jon Underwood and Sue Barsky Reid, the Death Café is an encouraging, safe space for open discussion and shared understanding of ideas about and encounters with death and dying.